eadmund/cypherback/README.md

 KDF in Counter Mode protocol: HMAC-SHA-384(chunk master key, [0x00, "chunk encryption", 0x00, chunk nonce, 0x0180]); the first 256 bits are the key and the following 128 bits are the IV.

+The compression used is indicated by a single byte: 0 for no compression and 1 for LZW.
+Future versions may support more compression methods.
+The current client always compresses (which may result in slight size increases with some data).

 # Use of Galois/Counter Mode